aksommerville/hummfu/README.md

 - [x] Consider nixing Hello modal, and instead make it the first level.
 Playable but all you can do is proceed.
 - [x] Hello modal.
 - [ ] Gameover modal.
+- [ ] When aliens shoot a box they break it and you don't get the points.
+That's by design, but don't let it happen randomly.
+- - So, when the alien is going to shoot randomly, check for boxes first.
+If they're shooting because the hero is present, let it happen.